 Deloitte.com.
 Safeguarding your enterprise from social engineering fraud risks.
 Retrieved from Deloitte.com: https://www2.deloitte.com/in/en/pages/finance/articles/social-engineering-fraud-risks.html

 ETCIO.com.
 (2016, January 10).
 Oversharing on social networking sites leaves 30% internet users vulnerable to cybercrime.
 Retrieved from ETCIO.com: http://cio.economictimes.indiatimes.com/news/digital-security/oversharing-on-social-networking-sites-leaves-30-internet-users-vulnerable-to-cybercrime/50517472

 Wired.
 (2017, March 20).
 Google tracks everything you do: here’s how to delete it.
 Retrieved from Wired: http://www.wired.co.uk/article/google-history-search-tracking-data-how-to-delete

 Deloitte.com.
 Phishing and ransomware can be your worst nightmares, how can you prevent these evolving threats.
 Retrieved from Deloitte.com: https://www2.deloitte.com/lu/en/pages/risk/articles/phishing-ransomware-how-to-prevent-threats.html

 Hunting in the Cyberspace

-Cyberattacks, unlike physical warfare, transcends national borders by compromising computer systems and networks.
+Cyber attacks, unlike physical warfare, transcend national borders by compromising computer systems and networks.
 In this interconnected digital sphere, they threaten the very infrastructures that nations and corporations depend on.
 Data theft, manipulation of networks and disabling online platforms have amounted to considerable repercussions.